yuanfei-gk/buildroot/README.md

 ## Run with Jtag on board
+   Preparation:
+        Board's serail interface is supposed to be connected to PC/laptop;
+        Board's jtag interface is supposed to be connected to PC/laptop by jtag emulator(CKLink Lite).

    1. start minicom to connect board's serial port
       - minicom -D /dev/ttyUSB0
    2. start DebugServerConsole